-Providers are to make a claim for each eligible individual client at the group rate indicated on the client's Prior Approval Form (that is, there is no payment provided for running the group as a whole) that can be found at the Express Scripts Canada website as well as the fee grids.
+Providers are to make a claim for each eligible individual client at the group rate indicated on the client's Prior Approval Form (that is, there is no payment provided for running the group as a whole) that can be found on the Express Scripts Canada NIHB provider and client website as well as the Mental Health Counselling Regional Fee Grids.
 Such coverage is not intended to subsidize other new or existing group counselling programs.

 Counselling offered to an individual, which includes the participation of family members, is billed as part of the claim for the eligible client at the usual individual hourly rate.